 "Shooting down the American spy drone had a clear, decisive, firm and accurate message," he said, translated from Farsi.
 "The message is that the guardians of the borders of Islamic Iran will decisively respond to the violation of any stranger to this land.
 The only solution for the enemies is to respect the territorial integrity and national interests of Iran."

-President Trump said that the Iranian shootdown of an American drone may have not been intentional, but a "mistake" by someone "loose and stupid."
+Trump said that the Iranian's shooting down an American drone may have not been intentional, but a "mistake" by someone "loose and stupid."

 He ordered a military strike on Iran late the same day, but reversed his decision after a plan was already underway, tweeting the next day he did so because he was concerned about the potential for casualties.